Pushpendra766/swipe-assignment/README.md

 - [x] Maintain existing standards when creating new features.
 - [x] Create proper documentation.
 - [x] Make the web-app responsive for all screen sizes.

-Extras
 - [x] Fix Redux error (Invoice data not updating when using invoice update feature)
-- [ ] Write tests for all the new components.